Documentation

 - Organisations

-- Creating a codelist from scratch with the builder
+- Creating a codelist from scratch with the codelist builder

 - Creating a codelist from a CSV file